Jacklu0831/UpSampler/README.md

 The high level architecture of SRGAN closely resembles the vanilla GAN architecture and is also about reaching the [Nash Equilibrium in a zero-sum game])https://www.cs.toronto.edu/~duvenaud/courses/csc2541/slides/gan-foundations.pdf) between the generator and the discriminator.

-1. High resolution (HR) ground truth images are selected from the training set
+1. High resolution (HR) ground truth images get selected from the training set
 2. Low resolution (LR) images are created with bicubic downsampling
 3. The generator upsamples the LR images to Super Resolution (SR) images to fool the discriminator
-4. The discriminator distinguishes the HR images (ground truth) and the SR images (output) to judge the generator
+4. The discriminator distinguishes the HR images (ground truth) and the SR images (output)
-5. Train discriminator and generator with backpropagation
+5. Discriminator and generator trained with backpropagation

 ### Generator

 <p align="center"><image src="assets/generator.png"></image></p>

 The generator takes a LR image, process it with a conv and a PReLU (trainable LReLU) layer, puts it through 16 [residual blocks](https://towardsdatascience.com/residual-blocks-building-blocks-of-resnet-fd90ca15d6ec) borrowed from SRResNet, upsamples by factor of 2 twice, and puts it through one last conv layer to produce the SR image.
-Unlike normal convolutional layers, going crazy with the number of residual blocks is not prone to overfitting the dataset because of their ability of [identity mapping](https://arxiv.org/abs/1603.05027).
+Unlike normal convolutional layers, going crazy with the number of residual blocks is not prone to overfitting the dataset because of [identity mapping](https://arxiv.org/abs/1603.05027).

 ### Discriminator